HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 ## Headers adoption

 With both a CDN and the Browser, HTTP Headers are the primary toolkit a developer must master to properly cache resources.
-Headers are simply instructions known as "*directives*", read during the HTTP Request or Response to control the cache strategy.
+Headers are simply instructions read during the HTTP Request or Response, and a few of them help control the cache strategy used.

 The caching-related headers, or the absence of them, tell the browser or CDN three essential pieces of information:
 - **Cacheability**: Is this content cacheable?